Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Conclusion and discussion

 We mainly focused on a homogeneous, incompressible ellipsoid to assist a direct comparison with \citet{Chandrasekhar:63}.
 This simple model is also sufficient to illustrate the crucial role of dynamical effects in the Roche problem and its corrections to the commonly used fit of \citet{Eggleton:83}.
 We established that predictions based on the exact nonlinear equations of an affine ellipsoid can be largely reproduced by the expanded equations to the three-wave order, or $\mathcal{O}(\xi^3)$ in $\Delta E_{\rm mode}$.
 Including the next order improves the accuracy, but does not modify the qualitative features (Fig. \ref{fig:config_stat_tide}).
 While the affine model of \citet{Diener:95} allows for different values of $n$ and $\Gamma$, the starting point, Eq. (\ref{eq:affine_def}), is not self-consistently satisfied by a general fluid.
 Nonetheless, the expanded equations of \citet{VanHoolst:94} will apply generically; see also \citet{Weinberg:12, Weinberg:16}.
 This allows the theoretical study of the Roche limit to be extended to realistic astrophysical objects.
 It also allows other modes, such as g-modes (present if $\Gamma > 1+1/n$), or those with $l\geq 3$ (important for binaries with $M'\sim 1$) to be included in the problem.
 Based on the affine model, an increasing $n$ reduces the single-passage $D_p^{(\rm th)}/R_t$ \citep{Diener:95}.
 It would be interesting to revisit this prediction quantitatively with generic shapes of $\vxi$ (non-affine) under \citep{VanHoolst:94} and consider the multi-orbit effects.

 In fact, the set of equations required to derive the Roche limit has been used in \citet{Yu:23a} to study the frequency shift of the f-mode due to the companion's tidal field in coalescing binary neutron stars (see also \citealt{Pitre:25} for its relativistic extension).
-The two effects share the same physical origin.
-A detailed comparison with \citet{Yu:23a} will enable us to quantify the errors of applying the affine model to $n>0$ fluids.
+The two effects share the same physical origin. \hang{In particular, our analysis also predicts an effective frequency shift of the $m=2$ f-mode given by (cf. Eq. \ref{eq:K2_3m} but allowing for arbitrary $n$ using results from the Appendix \ref{appx:eom_affine})

+where the linear, static limit of $q_0\simeq -\sqrt{6}(5-n)\Ma/4$ is used.
+This agrees with eq.
+16 of \citet{Yu:23a} in both the functional form and the numerical value, validating the affine approximation. }

 The analysis of \citet{Yu:23a} also provides further support for why we can truncate the analysis at the three-wave order for the Roche limit.
 Specifically, in this work, the interacting $m=2$ and $m=0$ modes are both directly linearly driven by the tide, allowing them to directly interact at the three-wave order.
 This is of the same order as the frequency shift of \citet{Yu:23a} and lower order than the anharmonicity and pg-instability \citep{Weinberg:13, Weinberg:16, Venumadhav:14}, which fundamentally originate from four-wave interaction ($\mathcal{O}(\xi^3)$ in the equation of motion).
 In the pg-instability, the p-mode is not linearly forced by the tide, but instead nonlinearly driven through the three-wave channel by an f-mode and a g-mode, schematically written as $q_p\simeq \kappa q_f q_g$ with the subscript indicating the mode (see appendix A of \citealt{Weinberg:13}).
 The p-mode then back-reacts on the g-mode, as